 Letha Yoga is performed with a partner.
 One person serves as the “receiver”, and while performing a posture, the other person, the “giver” can assist by deepening the posture, massaging muscles that might not be easily soothed through self-care, or assisting with alignment.
 Energy healing is also incorporated into Letha Yoga, with the giver using her or his palms to transmit healing energy (generated through breath) to the receiver.

 Ashtanga Yoga is a particular style of yoga developed by Pattabi Jois in India; most vinyasa style yoga practices have Ashtanga Yoga in their lineage.
 It is generally done in an unheated environment and consists of a pre-defined sequence of movements that are believed to help heal the body.
 The Ashtanga Primary series is a fixed sequence of movements.
 You can find led classes (where the teacher sets the pace) or "Mysore-style" classes where each student works at their own pace and the teacher offers individual suggestions based on the student's progress.
 We offer a led half-primary class.
 If you are interested in formal Ashtanga practice in Western Prince William or Fauquier County, see the Ashtanga Resource Page to see other opportunities to practice in this tradition.

-Yin Yoga classes are held at the Riversbend home studio on Saturday mornings, noon - 1:30pm, in Warrenton, VA.
+Yin Yoga classes are held at the Riversbend home studio in Warrenton, VA.
 Dates and times are listed in the current schedule.
 In addition, you can experience Debby's Yin Yoga classes on Thursday afternoons at Transform Power Yoga in Haymarket, VA.